 IBC TOTE AGITATOR

 The main feature of AFX's design is found in a range of folding impellers.
-These impellers are based on our range of high-efficiency hydrofoils that can fold in to facilitate fitting through the limited container opening, without the need for any modification to the container.
+These impellers are based on our range of high efficiency hydrofoils that are able to fold in to facilitate fitting through the limited container opening, without the need for any modification to the container.
 The container openings vary from 100mm (4") up to 200mm (8").
 Our stainless steel impellers are available in varying diameters from 132mm (5,2") up to 435mm (17,1") which allows us to meet most application requirements.

 LARGE TOP ENTRY AGITATORS